The Bloomberg Consumer Comfort Index increases to -33.7 for the week ending November 24

 The Bloomberg Consumer Comfort Index is a weekly sentiment index that covers three critical variables: respondents’ perception of the state of the economy, their evaluation of their personal finances, and whether it’s a good time to purchase goods and services.
 The index is a random sample of 1,000 people conducted through telephone interviews with relatively straightforward questions.
 Are the state of the economy, personal finances, and time to buy goods and services excellent, good, not so good, or poor?
 Since the index started in 1985, it has averaged -16, so “neutrality” isn’t necessarily zero.
 The highest reading the index ever recorded was +38 in early 2000.
 The index bottomed at -54 in 2008.

-While the report is on balance negative (not surprising, given that the index itself is negative), perceptions of the economy are highly negative (20% positive versus 80% negative), as well as the perception of whether it’s a good time to buy (32% positive versus 68% negative).
-As to personal finances, the index improved: 52% positive versus 48% negative.
+While the report is on balance negative (not surprising, given that the index itself is negative), perceptions of the economy are highly negative (19% positive versus 81% negative), as well as the perception of whether it’s a good time to buy (31% positive versus 69% negative).
+As to personal finances, the index improved: 50% positive versus 50% negative.
 So when you ask consumers about the world around them, they tend to be more negative, whereas when you ask about their own personal situation, they’re more neutral.
-All three sub-indices had been falling through the summer and fall, as higher interest rates began to be felt.
-The stronger economic data appears to softening the blow somewhat.
+All three sub-indices have been falling, and it appears that higher interest rates are beginning to flow through to the real economy.